fghibellini/zookeeper-utils/README.md

 ### `validate`

 Computes Adler32 checksum of the snapshot and validates that it matches the one persisted at the end of the file.
+This can be used to check that the snapshot written fully - a common problem given that ZooKeeper makes no attempt at not exposing the snapshot files as they are beeing generated.

 **Significantly faster than parsing the file.**